Colombia Tour

 Ramaria sp.
 "Manita" Iguaque Colombia

-sp. coral known locally as "Manita" and appreciated as an edible mushroom.
+A Ramaria sp. coral known locally as "Manita" and appreciated as an edible mushroom.
 Seen near Iguaque Parque Nacional.

 Ophiocordyceps unilateralis

-A "Zombie ant" with the parasitic fungus Ophiocordyceps unilateralis growing out of its neck.
+A "Zombie ant" with the parasitic fungus Ophiocordyceps unilateralis group growing out of its neck.
 This ant was direct by the fungus in this location.
 At this point the fungal fruiting body is not developed yet beyond a little "horn-like" structure.
 Once the fungus has moved the ant in its final location for optimal spore dispersion, it makes the any bite into a leaf or twig and/or clasp a twig.
 Then the ant will be killed off by the fungus and the fungal mycelium will anchor the insect to the site.
 At this point the fruiting body will grow and mature.

 A Cordyceps stroma growing out of a steep slope.
 Digging out will reveal its identity, see below...